 Digital tools and machines will replace many process jobs over the next decade.
 They will create both efficiency and dislocation, requiring businesses and employees to think differently about their careers and the training and education that skills them.
 International research now being replicated in Australia shows close to half of all occupations are at risk from technological disruption.
 New technology will also unleash new creative forces and inspire new waves of entrepreneurialism, creating both challenges and opportunities while maintaining pressure on work-life balance.
 The winners will be the enterprises and individuals that can maximise their use of new technology while drawing on human strengths that can set them apart.

 About Future Living

 The connected society is already changing the way we work and relate to each other.
 The latest mobile devices put what we once would have called a supercomputer in every pocket or handbag.
 As these devices continue to evolve it will further change every aspect of how we consume and relate to each other.
 In tandem with other discoveries, innovation will offer greater insight into our physical and mental condition.
-We will live for longer but this will be accompanied by further challenges as society adapts to an aging population.
+We will live longer but this will be accompanied by further challenges as society adapts to an aging population.
 It doesn’t end there; the power of networks will expand, for instance, into how energy is created, stored and used.
-Many other businesses will need to disrupt or struggle to stay alive.
-The deep social, economic and political consequences are already starting to be felt and will only increase.
+Many other businesses will need to disrupt or will struggle to stay alive.
+The deep social, economic and political consequences are already starting to be felt and will only increase with time.